Free government phones in ID and help with bills from ITSAP.

 Idaho Telephone Service Assistance Program (ITSAP) is paid for using money collected by the Universal Service Fund (USF).
 Each and every cell phone company as well as local Idaho telephone provider is required to collect fees as part of the United States Federal Communications Commission (FCC).
 These monies then go to provide savings to very low income families.

 Most of the cell and phone bill assistance from ITSAP goes to at risk individuals living in Idaho.
 This means that many beneficiaries are senior citizens, disabled, homebound or single moms among others.
 These groups need access to a phone at all times for emergency communication.
 Without a unit they (and their kids) could be at serious risk if a medical or some other emergency were to arise.

 In fact, that is a main objective of the Universal Service Fund.
 It was intended to ensure that so called vulnerable households always have access to some form of affordable communication service.
 This means that if a person is living paycheck to paycheck, Lifeline may help them pay for that phone they need.
 Or Link-Up will help them pay the connection fees.

-For more information on the Idaho Telephone Service Assistance Program or to apply, dial a local community action agency in Idaho or try the Department of Health and Welfare in your county.
+For more information on the Idaho Telephone Service Assistance Program or to apply, contact a phone or cable company directly.
+They process applications.
+For more help, call a local community action agency in Idaho or try the Department of Health and Welfare at 877-456-1233.
 Or call a phone company directly to inquire into the service.